International school: Curriculum

 Curricula in English-language international schools are most often based on education in the United Kingdom, education in the United States, or curricula specifically designed for international schools, such as the International General Certificate of Secondary Education or the IB Diploma Programme.
 These international curricula are committed to internationalism, developing the global citizen, providing an environment for optimal learning, and teaching in an international setting that fosters understanding, independence, interdependence, and cooperation.

 Like other schools, international schools teach language arts, mathematics, the sciences, humanities, the arts, physical education, information technology, and design technology.
 More recent developments for primary school include the IB Primary Years Programme (PYP) and International Primary Curriculum (IPC).
 Secondary education is provided through the relaunched IB Middle Years Programme (MYP) and redeveloped International Middle Years Curriculum (IMYC).
 Most recently, the launch of the International Early Years Curriculum (IEYC) in 2016 has provided an international curriculum for early years learners aged 2–5, growing to 500 schools and early years settings between 2016 and 2021.
 In 2013, 3,063 schools were offering the international baccalaureate curriculum in the world, and over 1000 schools offering the IEYC, IPC and/or IMYC around the world.

 The curriculum could also be based on the school's original country education.
 Schools that are a part of the International Schools Consortium (iSC) deliver an International Standard Classification of Education (ISCED) curriculum.
 This is the standard curriculum for American schools.
 High school education includes core classes such as English, Foreign Languages, Mathematics, Physical Education, Science, Social Studies, and Fine Arts, with the addition of ESL (English as a second language) classes for students who may need them.
 In addition, students may select Advanced Placement (AP) programmes to prepare for college-level education, specifically in the United States.

 International school teachers

-An international school teacher or educator is someone engaged in the education of pupils in schools other than their country of citizenship.
-The term generally refers to teachers who are teaching in private schools or public schools.
-While these schools are private, there is an important distinction between private for-profit and private non-for-profit schools.

 Faculty at international schools are usually from or certified by the standards of their country of origin.

 Hiring is frequently done at large international job fairs, such as the ones held by the Council of International Schools (CIS), where schools can interview and hire several teachers at once.
 There are also a handful of agencies that specialize in recruiting international teachers.
 Over the years it has become more difficult to recruit young international teachers, partly because of security concerns and the trend towards less attractive compensation packages.
 In some countries, such as South Korea, recent visa changes have also made it more difficult to obtain both qualified and unqualified teachers.